-As asset managers increasingly adopt client experience, here are the three most common reasons they use the Accomplish CX Maturity Benchmark: “demystify CX”, “step back, take stock and check alignment”, and “going for gold.”
+As asset managers increasingly adopt client experience, here are the three most common reasons they use the Accomplish CX Maturity Benchmark: “demystify and baseline”, “step back, take stock and check alignment”, and “going for gold.”
 We hope these scenarios help you understand whether you too could gain value from the benchmark.

 Counteract the gaps and inaccuracies in feedback data, save time and effort, and alleviate clients ‘survey fatigue’.
 Leverage a behavioural benchmark of the moments that matter to compare, predict, and influence your ‘effect’ on clients behaviour.
 See the wood for the trees.